kgangmaleho/github-demo/README.md

 # GitHub Test

+This is a simple way to show how github works

 ## Introduction

+This is the introduction of the GitHub

 ## Purpose

+This is the purpose of the github

 ##Deployment

+This can be used for deployment of the git

 ## How to Contribute

-a simple demo repository to show the basic Git workflow
+This is how to contribute